akhilesh-m01/javascript/README.md

 # javascript
-This is my javascript practise
+This is my javascript practice